-Table correct as of July 2019.
+Table notes: correct as of July 2019.
 Reliability rating and owner's views are based on feedback from 664 members who own a stand mixer, surveyed in April 2019.
 Test scores are based on all models tested to the current test programme.

 It's worth considering other brands.
 A wider range of kitchen brands have started selling stand mixers in recent years, so it's a good time to branch out.

 Stand mixers are generally very reliable, lasting longer than all other kitchen appliances in our survey on average.
 This doesn't differ too much by brand, though we found one well-known brand that had a higher rate of serious faults compared to the others.

 Some are much better at mixing smooth batter or kneading dough to perfection though, so if you want well-risen cakes it's worth paying attention to our mixer reviews to find the best options.